zachvance/rideco_report_downloader/README.md

 cause an error if not set up.

 Todo:
-- Revise the main 'download_reports()' function.
-It may be able to be broken up into more logical, smaller pieces.
 - More error handling.
+- Revise docstrings and typehints.
+- Tests